Averagenormaljoe/NST-Streamlit-website/readMe.md

 ### Johnson et al. Model

 This is the forward pass model.
-The user is presented with a select of models (such as 'candy.t7', 'la_muse.t7' and 'the_wave.t7')
+The user is presented with a select of models (such as 'Black_Iris_III', 'candy' and 'feathers')

 ## Modes